 You will need to choose an appropriate topic for your research project (the report and presentation).
-It is essential that you discuss this topic with me before beginning the citation, proposal, and report assignments; the reason we need to discuss your topic beforehand is to ensure that you are not taking on anything that will require more time than one term to complete and that the topic is one that invites analysis.
+It is essential that you discuss this topic with me before beginning the proposal and report assignments; the reason we need to discuss your topic beforehand is to ensure that you are not taking on anything that will require more time than one term to complete and that the topic is one that invites analysis.
 For help in choosing a topic, please see the Proposal assignment specifications on Blackboard.
-You are welcome to brainstorm with me, if you would like.
+You are welcome to brainstorm with me if you would like.

-The authorization is a half page (about one paragraph) describing the topic you wish to work on, how you will make it relevant for this course, and what sources you have found so far.
-These assignments are given a grade out of 5; if you submit your authorization by the due date to the digital dropbox (midnight on July 19, 2012) and provide sufficient information, you will receive the 5 percent.
-If some part of your topic needs clarification, I may not give you the entire 5 percent.
+The authorization is a 1⁄2 to 3⁄4 of a page describing the topic you wish to work on, how you will make it relevant for this course and this audience (our class), and three scholarly sources you can use for your research project.
+These assignments are given a grade out of 5; if you submit your authorization by the due date to the digital dropbox (midnight on, 2013) and provide sufficient information, you will receive an A for the assignment.
+If some part of your topic needs clarification, you may receive less than an A.